My tips on how to eat healthy while traveling

 Experiment with Local Healthy Delicacies

-Slow Down and Savor Every Bite
+Slow Down and enjoy Every Bite mindfully

 Treat Yourself Occasionally, but Don’t Overindulge